 Our Department of Education offers a range of postgraduate courses, from taught master's to research degrees.

-Our Summer School is for students studying the Doctor of Education (EdD) and MA Education courses.
-It will take place between 27 June - 20 July 2018.
+Our Summer School is for those studying the Doctor of Education (EdD) and MA Education courses.
+It will take place between 26 June and 19 July 2019.

 Our department has a longstanding commitment to excellence in research that's nationally and internationally significant.

 Dr Janet Goodall offers ten tips for schools staff to improve parental engagement based on research in the field.

 Lecturer Ioannis Costas Batlle asked his students to stop using laptops during lectures and this changed their level of engagement in more than one way.

 New research via our Department of Education looked at the perception of regional accents for teachers across the UK.

 Supported by funding from the ESRC, Dr Lizzi O. Milligan will lead a major new international project focusing on girls education in Rwanda.